buzzer-re/PS5_kldload/README.md

     - Similar on how FreeBSD already does, it's good to have a well defined format and loader similar to the current ones
 - Offsets acquiring and function definitions
     - There is a lot of offsets already defined on the [offsets.c](https://github.com/buzzer-re/playstation_research_utils/blob/dc5a29fa289321cc983e8560a054f6e5207ec1af/ps5_kernel_research/kstuff-no-fpkg/prosper0gdb/offsets.c), some of them need a function definition to be used

-- Firmware support
-    - Expand to other firmware is a major achievement, can be done just by acquiring the necessary offsets, acquiring that ones are beyond the scope of that project (pure debugging/reversing)

-- Crashes mapping
-    - There are a few operations that can crash the system, such as read the `CR0` register, they are mostly caused by the Hypervisor